DanielEWeeks/vagrant-Ubuntu-R-RStudio-latex/README.md

  - Download VirtualBox from https://www.virtualbox.org
  - Download Vagrant from https://www.vagrantup.com/downloads.html
  - Download this project
+ - Open a command line and change directories into the project folder.
  - Issue the command `vagrant plugin install vagrant-vbguest`
- - Issue the command `vagrant up` and wait until the script is completely done.
+ - Issue the command `vagrant up` and *wait* until the script is completely done.
- - login using username/password = vagrant/vagrant
+ - Login using username/password = vagrant/vagrant